 If your name is unusual or spelt in an unexpected way, it could be tricky to use as a business name.
-(You might opt for a pseudonym.)
+You might opt for a pseudonym, or you might choose to go with one of the other options.

 Option #2: Using A Brand Name